dcm4che/dcm4chee-arc-cs/docs/security/profiles.rst

 The private key and the Certificate used by an instance of |product| to identify itself in the TLS negotiation with remote applications has to be provided in a local keystore file in PKCS12 or JKS (Java Key Store) format on the application host.
-Certficates of Certificate Authorities (CA) to validate Certificates received from remote applications during the TLS negotiation can also be provided in a local keystore file in JKS format or at the central LDAP server, used as configuration backend for all instances of |product|.
+Certificates of Certificate Authorities (CA) to validate Certificates received from remote applications during the TLS negotiation can also be provided in a local keystore file in JKS format or at the central LDAP server, used as configuration backend for all instances of |product|.